nixworks/public/README.md

 ##### Politics of the Netherlands
 ### [Halbe Zijlstra offers his resignation as Minister of Foreign Affairs of the Netherlands.
 Minister Sigrid Kaag takes over the portfolio ad interim. ](/news/2018/02/13/halbe-zijlstra-offers-his-resignation-as-minister-of-foreign-affairs-of-the-netherlands-minister-sigrid-kaag-takes-over-the-portfolio-ad-in.md)
-_Context: Minister of Foreign Affairs of the Netherlands, Halbe Zijlstra, Politics of the Netherlands, Sigrid Kaag, ad interim, Minister_
+_Context: Halbe Zijlstra, Minister of Foreign Affairs of the Netherlands, Sigrid Kaag, Minister, ad interim, Politics of the Netherlands_

 ##### Politics of Germany
 ### [Martin Schulz resigns as leader of the Social Democratic Party of Germany (SPD) with immediate effect.
 The mayor of Hamburg Olaf Scholz will serve as interim leader until a new leader is elected. ](/news/2018/02/13/martin-schulz-resigns-as-leader-of-the-social-democratic-party-of-germany-spd-with-immediate-effect-the-mayor-of-hamburg-olaf-scholz-will.md)
-_Context: Politics of Germany, Olaf Scholz, Social Democratic Party of Germany, Hamburg, Martin Schulz, mayor_
+_Context: Hamburg, Politics of Germany, Olaf Scholz, Social Democratic Party of Germany, Martin Schulz, mayor_

 ##### Russian interference in the 2016 United States elections
 ### [Russia wants YouTube and Instagram to remove videos posted by Alexey Navalny, a prominent opposition figure, describing his investigation into Oleg Deripaska, a Russian billionaire with bribing Sergey Prikhodko, Russia's deputy prime minister, and offering information about the 2016 U.S. election he had received from Paul Manafort. ](/news/2018/02/13/russia-wants-youtube-and-instagram-to-remove-videos-posted-by-alexey-navalny-a-prominent-opposition-figure-describing-his-investigation-in.md)